poornas/dmdirdelete/README.md

 ### Delete excess delete markers for versioned directory objects

-This tool handles only excess delete markers for dir object entries
+This tool handles only excess delete markers for dir object entries.
+If topmost entry in the version stack is a delete marker for directory object, delete all non current versions except the top most delete marker.
+The top most delete marker is expected to be cleaned up by lifecycle.

 #### Remove duplicate delete markers on a prefix "prefix/to/em7" and delete extra delete markers